 The work will be intensive and challenging, but the material exciting; students should expect to spend at least 50 hours a week engaged with assignments and material during and outside of class.
 During fall we will focus on skill building in the laboratory and acquiring the basic tools in chemistry, physics, and calculus.
 By winter quarter students will increase their ability to integrate disciplines, moving between established models and experimental data to ask and seek answers to their own questions.
 A spring quarter component will be a library or laboratory research project and presentation of their findings to the public, allowing students to share their knowledge with a broad audience.

 Credit equivalencies for the program include calculus (I, II, and III), general chemistry with laboratory, and university physics with laboratory.

-chemistry, physics, mathematics, engineering, environmental science, medicine and health-care fields, and teaching.
+This offering will prepare you for careers and advanced study in: chemistry, physics, mathematics, engineering, environmental science, medicine and health-care fields, and teaching.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.